knoxxs/knoxxs.github.io/_posts/2016/01/2016-01-06-learn-how-to-learn.markdown

 #### Create a Lively Visual Metaphor or Analogy

-1. On more sophisticated understading of the topic, you can revise your metaphors or toss them away and create more meaningful one.
+1. On more sophisticated understanding of the topic, you can revise your metaphors or toss them away and create more meaningful one.
 2. Metaphors and analogies are useful for getting people out of Einstellung.

 #### No Need for Genius Envy

-1. At some point self-consciously understanding why you do what you do, just slows you down and interupts the flow resulting in worse decisions.
+1. At some point self-consciously understanding why you do what you do, just slows you down and interrupts the flow resulting in worse decisions.
 2. Intelligence matters
     1. Being smarter often equates to having a larger working memory.
     2. You might chunk 9 things instead of four in STM which helps you learn fast.
 But it also makes it more difficult for you to be creative because of Einstellung.